There are now 2 possible online modes for units:

 - Level 1 elective

-- Students are able to (1) solve unknowns in equations representing business activities and economic concepts; (2) determine the shape of functions using calculus techniques; (3) compute present value of assets and use compound interest rates to evaluate returns of financial data; (4) understand the concepts of events and of discrete random variables, and basic properties of probabilities; and (5) compute present value of assets and use compound interest rates to evaluate returns of financial data.
+Students are able to (1) solve unknowns in equations representing business activities and economic concepts; (2) determine the behaviour of linear and nonlinear functions using algebra and calculus techniques; (3) work with discrete and continuous compound growth models to calculate the value of financial assets at different points in time; and (4) understand the concepts of events and of discrete random variables, and basic properties of probabilities.

 - Unit Coordinator(s)